 Mark G. Bilby, Ph.D.

-As our Scholarly Communications Librarian, I advocate for Open Access practices and policies, manage our institutional repository (ABIERTA), consult on data management and digital humanities projects, advise on publishing options and copyright issues, help administer library systems/websites, provide reference desk service, and serve as the subject expert for the Religious Studies and Philosophy departments, as well as for selected History department courses (Greco-Roman Antiquity, Religion, and Medieval Studies).
+As our Scholarly Communication Librarian, I advocate for Open Access policies, oversee our Open Access Article Publishing Fund, manage our institutional repository (ScholarWorks), provide technical support for CSUF faculty- and student-edited journals in Open Journal Systems, champion ORCID adoption and integrations, administer our campus Archive-It subscription for web archiving, advise faculty on publishing options, and consult more generally on digital initiatives/humanities.
+I also administer library systems/websites, provide reference desk service, and serve as the subject expert for the Religious Studies and Philosophy departments, as well as for selected History department courses (Greco-Roman Antiquity, Religion, and Medieval Studies).

 Ph.D., Religious Studies (Judaism and Christianity in Antiquity), University of Virginia

 M.S.LIS, Drexel University

 Institutional Repositories, Digital Humanities, Scholarly Publishing & Communications, Information Science, New Testament, Reception History, Gospel of Luke, Abrahamic Religions, Comparative Religion, Patristics, Classics

 Classical Greek Models of the Gospels and Acts: Studies in Mimesis Criticism, co-edited with Michael Kochenash and Margaret Froelich.
 Claremont: Claremont Press, 2018.
 [ISBN 978-1946230188]